 Creating a yearbook happens in the opposite way to building a house.
 Whereas in construction, you start with the foundations, then the framing then the outer shell, a yearbook requires a big picture approach.
 Refer to previous years’ yearbooks to ensure the format remains consistent – or determine where changes can be made if a revamp is in order – and plan each page in advance.
-In this way, you can work out which sections will be to devoted to what, calculate approximate word count, where images will be required and who will be responsible for particular contributions.
+In this way, you can work out which sections will be so devoted to what, calculate approximate word count, where images will be required and who will be responsible for particular contributions.

 Provide tools to facilitate content creation

 It will naturally fall to teachers to provide the bulk of the content for your yearbook however, given their already loaded schedules, giving them some tools will ensure your deadlines are met.
-Consider assembling a kit, either via a cloud-based system such as Dropbox that they can access and upload as material is completed, or via a USB.
+Consider assembling a kit, either via a cloud-based system such as Dropbox that they can access and upload as the material is completed or via a USB.
 Include the following: